Construction in the state of Florida is regulated by two agencies:

 Getting the electrical contractor license in Florida can be a huge step up in your career if you are looking to start your own business!

-If you are looking to get work in another state you can find information here about electrical contractor licenses in: New Mexico, Utah, Arizona, Nevada, Louisiana, Colorado, and Florida
+If you are looking to get work in another state you can find information here about electrical contractor licenses in New Mexico, Utah, Arizona, Nevada, Louisiana, Colorado, Alabama, Georgia, and Florida

 The key is to know the requirements to becoming an electrical contractor and take action from beginning to end.
 But if you are just starting out look into electrician training.